The festival at the top of the world

 Danielson is keen to keep a national element to the festival, though.
 Several Greenlanders were among the event's 36 strong line-up, including the country's only contemporary classical composer Arnannguaq Gerstrøm who incorporated the howling of huskies into her work.

-The cuisine too is entirely locally sourced, with reindeer, seal and musk-ox all on the menu.
+The cuisine, too, is entirely locally sourced, with reindeer, seal and musk-ox all on the menu.
 The 2017 festival has been such a success, next year's one will receive support from local government.